QuTech-Delft/OpenQL/docs/quantum_gate.rst

 - bundled QASM

+In both representations,
+the QASM representation of a single gate is as defined in the *example in QASM* column in the table above.

 When the gate's cycle attribute is still undefined, the sequential QASM representation is the only possible external QASM representation.
 Gates are specified one by one, each on a separate line.